weaver/begin.js/README.md

       (fs.unlink, '/tmp/a/b')
       (fs.rmdir, '/tmp/a');

-Basically, `begin()` allows you to just write just the callbacks you want.
+As you can see, `begin()` doesn't eliminate callbacks completely.
+It allows you to write just the callbacks you want.
 To minimize nesting, a callback can inject more operations into the sequence by using `this.begin()`.
-See [[examples/filesystem.js]] for a longer example with comparisons to synchronous and straight-callback styles.
+See [filesystems.js][3] for a longer example with comparisons to synchronous and straight-callback styles.

 Other projects like [Do][1] and [FileIO][2] have similar goals, but encourage writing methods in a "continuable" or monadic style.
 The `begin()` construct is designed to work with existing callback conventions.
-Use `begin()` when it suits you; or use an explicit callback-style when you want.
+Use it when it suits you; or use an explicit callback-style when you want.

 ## What About Parallel Operations? ##